dannisliang/vongott-unity/_posts/2013-12-19-how-far-are-we.md

 <!--more-->

 ### Editor
 The editor is shaping up to be an all-round capable tool for stringing together level geometry, events, actors and items.
+An important thing to mention is that I have completely dropped trying to weave mesh and do boolean operations within the editor itself, as it is simply too big a mouthful for now.
+I've written an .obj importer instead, so static level geometry can be created in third party 3d software much more capable of such things.
 <a href="{{ img_path }}overview.jpg"><img src="{{ img_path }}overview.jpg" /></a>

 The conversation editor got a major overhaul and is now a node editor instead.
 This makes for some very flexible conversation possibilities.